daniel-rudrich/Py-Stream/README.md

 -----------------------------------------------------------------------------
 ## Additional Information

 This project is part of my master thesis in computer science.
 Therefore, till approximately November 2021 I will be working constantly and with my best efforts on this project.
-After that my contribution to this project will decline but I will do my best to make this software as stable and user friendly as possible till then!
+After that my contribution to this project will decline but I will do my best to make this software as stable and user friendly as possible till then.

 -----------------------------------------------------------------------------
 ## Contributing